darpandodiya/random-image-generator/README.md

-Random Image Generator
+# Random Image Generator

-Simple command line based Java program to generate random images of different file formats.
+Simple command line based Java program to generate dataset random valid images.
+Configured based on size, no of files or both.

 While doing one project, I needed sets of images to test.
 Generating such datasets manually is --well not something a programmer should do! :) So I quickly wrote this tool.